ApachUSA/Basic-algorithms-on-graphs/README.md

 ## Functions

 ### General
-- The function of saving the graph and restoring works. ⚠️**When saving, specify only the file name (.json will be set automatically)**.
 - Only oriented graphs are used in the application
+- The function of saving the graph and restoring works
+- In the Saves folder there is a saved graph for each algorithm as an example
+- ⚠️When saving, specify only the file name (.json will be set automatically)
-- ⚠️ After using the algorithm, don't forget to clean the result with the eraser next to it.
+- ⚠️ After using the algorithm, don't forget to clean the result with the eraser next to it

 ### Dijkstra
 Dijkstra's algorithm is an algorithm used to determine the shortest path from the initial node to all other nodes.
 - The shortest path from node A to node B is marked in green.